mailgun/documentation/source/api-webhooks.rst

      DELETE /domains/<domain>/webhooks/<webhookname>

 Deletes an existing webhook.

-.. note:: Deleting an Open or Click webhook will disable Open or Click tracking.

 .. note:: Mailgun imposes a rate limit for the Webhook API endpoint.
 Users may
 		  issue no more than 300 requests per minute, per account.
 See the resultant